 For me, modesty is more the naturally occurring byproduct of a life that aims to glorify God.
 If you are a women (or a man, really) who wants to live a life that glorifies your Creator, you’re likely going to wear clothing that reflects such a goal.
 You probably don’t have to put much thought into it either.
 There have been so many times I’ve put on a shirt and thought to myself, “Hmm…that’s a bit low-cut, I’ll put a tank-top underneath.”
 I didn’t have to go to my Christian-girl rule book and check to see how much cleavage is permissible.
 No. I looked in the mirror, wasn’t happy with how much skin I was showing, and I changed.
 It was a simple as that.

 I’m really not sure what else I can say on the subject.
-If you’re concerned that you’re clothing doesn’t glorify God then pray about it.
+If you’re concerned that your clothing doesn’t glorify God then pray about it.
 Maybe reach out to a friend or leader in the church for some guidance.
 But ultimately, I will stand by my stance that modesty begins in the heart.
 You can check off boxes and follow rules all day long.
 However, following “rules” doesn’t mean much if your heart is full of wickedness.

 Yes, absolutely, modesty matters.
 Why?
 Well, because the Bible says so.
 That is a good enough answer for me.
 However, if you’re hoping I can provide a set of guidelines, I’m sorry to disappoint, but I’m afraid I can’t do that.
 I believe you need to get your own heart in the right place and make wise decisions when it comes to your clothing.